Target shares surge on same-day delivery boost

 Target’s comparable sales rose by a better-than-expected 3.4% as demand for apparel, toys and beauty products rose.
 Late in the quarter, the retailer also benefited from back-to-school promotions.

-Its strategy to add more private label brands, redesign about 300 stores each year and open smaller locations in college towns and urban areas helped store traffic grow 2.4%.
+Its strategy of opening smaller locations in college towns and urban areas, and stocking more own-brand goods, helped store traffic grow 2.4%.

 Earlier this week, the company said it was starting a new food and beverage brand, Good & Gather, that would hit stores in September.